AMENDED AND RESTATED BYLAWS OF CATHOLIC SOCIAL WORKERS NATIONAL ASSOCIATION, INC

 (e) Provide Legislative and Regulatory Information to Members

-information regarding legislative and regulatory developments affecting the issues
+- To disseminate information regarding legislative and regulatory developments affecting the issues of common concern;

 (f) Promote Fellowship of Members